exasol/integration-test-docker-environment/README.md

 ```
 Usage: main.py spawn-test-environment [OPTIONS]

-  This command spawn a test environment with a docker-db container and a
+  This command spawn a test environment with a docker-db container.
-  connected test-container.
-The test-container is reachable by the database
-  for output redirects of UDFs.

 Options:
   --environment-name TEXT         Name of the docker environment.
 This name